derekeiri/SMART_Imaging/README.md

 * [X-Ways Forensics](https://www.x-ways.net/) v20.8
 * [WinMerge](https://winmerge.org/) v2.16.30

-The writeblocker tested with smartctl.exe is DeepSpar USB Stablizer (Firmware v.3.03a) using USB controller, Realtek RTL9210.
-ASMedia ASM2362 and JMicron JMS583 are included, but not tested.
+The write blocker tested with smartctl.exe is DeepSpar USB Stablizer (Firmware v.3.03a) using USB/NVMe bridge, Realtek RTL9210, and an Inateck USB/SATA bridge that supports SAT ATA pass-through 12.
+ASMedia ASM2362 and JMicron JMS583 are included, but have not been tested.

-Future additions expected to follow is supporting SAT ATA pass-through.